 Voice search is being used cooperatively in the office.
 But the interesting thing is voice search with coworkers is on the rise.
 We saw a rise in that in 2019.
 Now this is typically your younger age group, those twenties to thirties and then that range who are really taking the lead on using voice search.
 But I don't think it's just for play.

 I think they're also using it to find answers to the problems that they're trying to solve because we look further in the data, more you make, so the people in the 50,000 to about a 100,000 mark and then $100,000 and over, those are the ones who are using voice search the most, even in these office locations and these office settings.
 We can also see that the higher your college degree, the more likely you are to actually be using voice search.
 So voice search is making its way into the workplace.
-It's also making its way up the C-level and to the people who are more likely in a decision making position inside of a business.
+It's also making its way up the C-level and to the people who are more likely in a decision-making position inside of a business.
 So, what do we do to optimize it and how is voice search different?

 Well, voice search is a lot different than typical search where you would get on a computer.
-It's a little bit more keyword driven.
+It's a little bit more keyword-driven.
 Yes.
 People use phrases and Google has really shifted.
-We've talked about this a number of times, shifted their algorithm to be more semantic so they understand how all of these themes fit together, but one of the ways that voice search is different is it tends to be a lot more conversational and it also tends to produce very long or much longer queries where people like find me the best business book on finances and that's a very long question.
+We've talked about this a number of times, shifted their algorithm to be more semantic so they understand how all of these themes fit together, but one of the ways that voice search is different is it tends to be a lot more conversational and it also tends to produce very long or much longer queries where people are like "find me the best business book on finances" and that's a very long question.
 If you were searching in search from a desktop, you might just do best business book or best finance book, but if you're doing a voice search, you would say find me the best.

-It's a lot more like, ""Hey would you find me this?
+It's a lot more like, "Hey would you find me this?"
 You're talking to like an assistant, really, what these are called.
 More assistance, right?
 So that's one way that search is different.
 It's a lot more conversational voice search.
 The second way is it tends to be a lot more localized.

 22% of voice searches in a study done showed that they were looking for local information specifically.
 Find me the best CPA in my area.
 Things of that nature.
 Find me the best business coach, find me the best co-working space, things like that in my area or close to me or near me.
 People are using voice search very much for local information.
 And the third way that it's different is it's very action-oriented.
 People are looking to take action, right then.
 Typically if you're using voice search you're in the car or maybe you're in the office working on something with coworkers and you need to find something now.

 You can't wait for it.
 That's what you're doing.
 Typically the longer sales cycle, the informational searches, is most of search that is done behind a desktop still and people are reading and looking for information and taking their time.
-But voice commands and voice search tends to be very action oriented and action driven.
+But voice commands and voice search tends to be very action-oriented and action-driven.

 What can you as a business owner do about it?
 There are a couple of things.
 One of the things is structured data.
 This is something we've talked about on this channel quite a bit and understanding how do we take our content and the story that we're telling and the creative stuff that we've done in the website and then make it easier for the search engines to process.
 And this is where structured data comes in.
 We have a number of videos on that and we're going to continue to do some teaching on structured data, but this is something if you haven't implemented it yet, you should start doing.
-Things like structuring your organization, your blogs, the way your images are on there and how things show up because this is going to impact those rich features that you're seeing in search now where there might be that information on the sidebar or people also ask for questions or the FAQ model or the video models carousels, we've had a lot of those different options now in search.
+Things like structuring your organization, your blogs, the way your images are on there, and how things show up because this is going to impact those rich features that you're seeing in search now where there might be that information on the sidebar or people also ask for questions or the FAQ model or the video models carousels, we've had a lot of those different options now in search.

 Most of that is being informed by the structured data that really helps the search engines understand what your site is about.
 The second thing you need to do is claim your Google Business listing.